Clashes erupt near Iran's capital as ongoing protests flare | Law-Order

 The first big protests erupted at Amini's funeral in her hometown in the Kurdish region of Iran.
 The near-daily demonstrations continued, flaring up again 40 days after she was buried.

-The demonstrations rapidly grew into calls for the overthrow of the theocracy that has ruled Iran for more than four decades.

-Security forces have sought to quash dissent, killing at least 270 people and arresting some 14,000, according to rights groups.
+Security forces have sought to quash dissent, killing at least 300 people and arresting more than 14,000, according to the group Human Rights Activists in Iran, which has been tracking the violence since the protests began.
+It says at least 36 security forces have been killed.

 Iran's judiciary has said more than a thousand people who had a central role in the protests would be brought to trial in Tehran over their “subversive actions,” including assaulting security guards and torching public property.

-Authorities have announced charges against hundreds of people in other Iranian provinces, some accused of “corruption on earth” and “war against God,” offences that carry the death penalty.
+Authorities have announced charges against hundreds of people in other Iranian provinces, some accused of “corruption on earth” and “war against God,” offenses that carry the death penalty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)